hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

 16. Go back to your Bash session where you have the IoT Edge runtime running on the Linux VM.
 If the session has closed, follow the steps once again to SSH into it.

-17. Add the Azure Container Registry credentials to the IoT Edge runtime.
+17. Add the Container Registry credentials to the IoT Edge runtime.
 These credentials will give it access to pull the container.

     ```
     sudo iotedgectl login \--address \<your container registry address\    \--username \<username\    \--password \<password\>